 Filename

+The connector will capture the data every monitoring interval for the given past time range with the defined resolution and it will build an average of all available data points for the given time range.

-Two files (filename.xml and filename.key) are the output of this script.
+Two files (filename.xml and filename.key) are the output of the CreateCredentials.py script.
 The first one, <filename>.xml (see page 10), contains the input parameter (username and password encrypted) for the SimpliVity connector.
 The other one, <filename>.key, provides the key that is needed to decrypt the encrypted username and password.

 Container Images